-The American Civilization concentration requires that a student complete two semesters of a foreign language.
+The History with a Specialization in American Civilization concentration requires that a student complete two semesters of a foreign language.

 All students living on campus and off-campus students enrolled in more than six credit hours must take a Biblical Literature course each day that they take classes on the Florida College campus.